Actively Recruiting

 - Diagnosed with Crohn's disease for at least 6 weeks

-- Clinically active disease with a Crohn's Disease Activity Index (CDAI) greater than 150
+- Clinically active disease with Crohn's Disease Activity Index (CDAI) greater than 150

-- Not responding to conventional therapy or intolerant/have contraindications and starting adalimumab treatment
+- Not responding to or intolerant of conventional therapy and starting adalimumab treatment

-- Patient followed at a center within the GETAID network
+- Followed at a center within the GETAID network

-- Fertile men and women must use adequate contraception as per study requirements
+- Fertile men and women of childbearing potential must use adequate contraception

 - Provided written informed consent